SpaceTeam/wiki-migration/README.md

+# wiki-migration

-# Bring the old wiki to the new wiki
+Migrate the old [Space Team](https://spaceteam.at/?lang=en) mediawiki to bookstack.

 **1) Get a DB dump and images folder**